An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: A Tensor-Train Interior-Point Method for SDPs

 \paragraph{Error Tracking and TT Rounding Tolerance} Both SDPA and SCS utilise the infinity norm of the primal and dual residuals as part of their stopping criteria.
 However, in the context of tensor-train representations, the evaluation of the infinity norm is computationally infeasible.
 Consequently, employing the infinity norm for error monitoring is impractical.
 Thus, we track the relative errors and employ the criteria

 The thresholds $\epsilon_p$, $\epsilon_d$, and $\epsilon_c$ are typically chosen to be in the interval $[10^{-4}, 10^{-3}]$.

 When a desired relative error threshold is achieved, we set the respective residual to zero in the KKT system.
-As we do not contract over zero-blocks, this reduces the computational load, also because the associated residual TT rank of a zero-block is one and is more likely to yield lower TT rank solutions.
+As we do not contract over zero-blocks, this reduces the computational load, also because the associated residual TT rank of a zero-block is one and is more likely to yield lower TT rank solutions. { Before each AMEn solve, the KKT block system is row-scaled using the current feasibility and complementarity residual magnitudes.
+These scalings are internal to the linear solve.
+All residuals and stopping criteria are recomputed in the original variables. }